hjk789/NXEnhanced/README.md

 ## Privacy policy

 You can read the full privacy policy [here](https://github.com/hjk789/NXEnhanced/wiki/Privacy-Policy).
-In brief, most of what you need to know is in the first line: "NX Enhanced does not collect and does not send your data to third-parties, it also does not include any kind of tracking or analytics in the code.
-It also does not and will not have access to your email or password."
+In brief, most of what you need to know is in the first line: "NX Enhanced does not collect and does not send your data to third-parties, it does not include any kind of tracking or analytics in the code, and it also does not and will not have access to your email or password."